rb1005/eld/README.md

 footprint, faster link times and a customizable link behavior.

-ELD supports targets Hexagon, ARM, AArch64 and RISCV and is designed in a way that it is trivial to add more backends.
+ELD supports targets Hexagon, ARM, AArch64 and RISCV and is designed for easy addition of more backends.

 ## Supported features
 - Static linking